NordVPN vs ExpressVPN comparison in 2025

 When it comes to monitoring for data breaches, NordVPN’s Dark Web Monitor is an interesting feature, but it’s difficult to fully test in a real-world scenario unless your account has actually been compromised.
 The feature scans the dark web for leaks involving the email linked to your NordVPN account, and it promises to notify you if your email has been exposed.

 This gives you the opportunity to quickly update passwords or take other security steps before any real damage is done.
-However, since the effectiveness relies on your data actually being found in a breach, I couldn’t fully assess its performance during testing.
+However, since its effectiveness relies on your data actually being found in a breach, I couldn’t fully assess its performance during testing.
 That said, it’s a useful passive layer of protection – you don’t have to actively monitor anything yourself, which adds peace of mind, even if the likelihood of needing it is unpredictable.

 On the other hand, ExpressVPN’s Keys is more of a password manager than a breach monitoring tool.
 It’s available for free with all plans, and while it offers zero-knowledge encryption and has been independently audited by Cure53 for security, I found it somewhat underwhelming.
 Keys is only available on iOS, Android, and Chrome-based browsers, and lacks standalone desktop apps, which is how I typically prefer to manage my passwords.
 This limitation, combined with its relatively basic feature set, makes it less appealing to me, especially when there are more fully featured password managers on the market.